arogozhnikov/arogozhnikov.github.io/_remarks/2015-06-25-a-programming-language.markdown

 blogger_orig_url: http://brilliantlywrong.blogspot.com/2015/06/a-programming-language.html
 ---

-Since I'm very interested in
-<a href="{% post_url 2015-01-07-benchmarks-of-speed-numpy-vs-all %}">numpy and
-vectorization</a>, I became curious about when how this approach appeared.
+Since I'm [very interested](https://arogozhnikov.github.io/2015/09/08/SpeedBenchmarks.html) in numpy and vectorization, I became curious about when how this approach appeared.
 I find this notion very convenient and very productive, while it leaves the space for optimizations inside.